MarcMeszaros/5by-challenge/README.md

 before starting each part.

 # Server
-How to setup and run the server component.
+The server is responsible for getting data into the database from reddit and to serve up the website and API.

-## Sysytem Requirements
+## System Requirements
-Both these system requirements are assumed to be installed
+The following system requirements are assumed to be installed.

 * Node.js
 * MongoDB 2.6+